 Yet the American educational "system" is constantly blamed for the underperformance of certain groups of students.
 The "system" is also blamed for the false crisis of the "achievement gap" between minority and nonminority students.
 PC bureaucrats are willing to sacrifice the interests of talented students in pursuit of social engineering projects.
 The Washington Post reports that honors classes are being abolished from the curriculum in Fairfax, VA, and in many other schools around the country.
 Schools generally have three tracks of courses: basic, honors, and advanced placement (AP).
 Honors classes are being eliminated because "traditionally underrepresented minorities" are not taking enough AP courses.
 The fact that many non-minority students benefited from and enjoyed the honors courses is beside the point in a PC regime.

 The topic of race and crime is taboo, especially amongst those who consider themselves daring and broad-minded thinkers.
 The trend of racial "flash mob" violence by black teens against "random" non-black victims has gone relatively unnoticed, when it should be a national scandal.
-Several people have died in separate incidents of the "knock-out game," a race-based and unmentioned disgrace.
+Several people have died in separate incidents of the "knock-out game".
 As for crime rates overall, the picture is stark: the CDC's National Center for Injury Prevention and Control lists the homicide rate per 100,000 as 23.1 for blacks, 7.8 for Native Americans, 7.6 for Hispanics, 2.7 for whites, and 2.4 for Asians.
 The reality of crime in America is that the white and Asian homicide rate is on par with Finland's.
 The American black homicide rate is on par with those of Zambia and Rwanda (22.9 and 26.6 per 100,000, respectively).
 Any discussion of "America's" supposedly violent culture that does not take race into account and disaggregate the statistics is terribly misleading.